demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/SurfacedTeam-Surfaced/README.md

 - Bell Crab : The Bell Crab is a small crab that hides in Brass Bells, upon picking it up, it will start snipping the player until dropped.
 When dropped, it will run away and hide again.
 The Bell Crab can be killed for its scrap.

+- HorseShoot Crab : Spring loaded and ready to launch, these flat creatures can be used to launch yourself to many higher up areas.
+Hitting them cycles between 3 launch powers.
+They can also be pushed around to move them to your preferred spot.

+- ClownHorn Fish : Toot toot!
+This little clownfish will follow the first player it sees, even able to follow them inside.
+It will occasionally honk its magical clown horn giving varying buffs and rarely some debuffs.
+It can be interacted with and Squeezed for a guaranteed boost but it comes at a cost...

 - Super scary mode : Terrifying blue lobster that mimics random sound effects and scares the player when looked at.
 </details>